MicrosoftDocs/azure-docs/articles/active-directory/fundamentals/security-operations-consumer-accounts.md

 * **Identity Protection** - detect risk on workload identities across sign-in behavior and offline indicators of compromise
   * [Securing workload identities with Identity Protection](..//identity-protection/concept-workload-identity-risk.md)

 Use the remainder of the article for recommendations on what to monitor and alert.
-The following tables are organized by threat type.
+Refer to the tables, organized by threat type.
 See links to pre-built solutions or samples following the table.
 Build alerts using the previously mentioned tools.

 ## Consumer accounts